WHAT DOES A HOME INSPECTION COST?:

 Many a home buyer has called my office and started out the conversation with “What does a home inspection cost?”.
 While finding out the cost of a professional service is a great idea a far better idea would be for clients who call to ask “What are the qualifications of the home inspector who will be inspecting my home?” because the answer to that question can determine how much a home inspection can save you both short and long term.

-Home buyers should keep in mind that home inspectors in New Jersey can be licensed without performing a single home inspection for home buyers and without providing a single full home inspection report to a single home buyer.
+Homebuyers should keep in mind that home inspectors in New Jersey can be licensed without performing a single home inspection for home buyers and without providing a single full home inspection report to a single home buyer.

 Without providing home inspection reports to home buyers home inspectors have no way to know what they are doing right or wrong until they find out the hard way …. by either not putting a problem in a home inspection report or by putting down problems that do not exist.
-In either case the home inspectors lack of experience becomes evident … eventually.
+In either case, the home inspectors lack of experience becomes evident … eventually.

-Home inspectors who have spent twenty or more years dealing with home inspection clients are likely to charge more than the new home inspector who is desperate to get his or her name out there and who is anxious to get some of those hot referrals from real estate agents.
-Home inspectors who want to get referrals from real estate agents may learn all to quickly that referrals are sometimes given by unethical real estate agents to inspectors who play the game.
+Home inspectors who have spent twenty five or more years dealing with home inspection clients are likely to charge more than the new home inspector who is desperate to get his or her name out there and who is anxious to get some of those hot referrals from real estate agents.
+Home inspectors who want to get referrals from real estate agents may learn all too quickly that referrals are sometimes given by unethical real estate agents to inspectors who play the game.

 What does a home inspection cost initially?